 Racism shaped the development of the U.S. tax code in ways that continue to impact current tax policy.
 While the progressive nature of the tax system today addresses some issues of racial inequity, many tax provisions have historically benefited white households at the literal expense of other taxpayers.
 A federal tax system that allows Black women, including those who are single, queer, trans, and immigrant, to thrive requires overhauling

-Wealthiest 10 Percent of White Households Own
+Wealthiest 10 Percent of White Households Own Two-Thirds of U.S. Wealth

 Figure 2

 87 percent of wealth owned by white households